Start9Labs/documentation/site/source/getting-started/trust-ca.rst

 Trust Root CA on Initial Setup
 ------------------------------

-If you are installing the certificate on another device after initial setup, skip down to :ref:`Download Your Server's Root CA<trust-ca-on-a-device>`.
 If you've just completed initial setup, you will automatically be prompted to trust your server's Root CA.  Do these mandatory steps below:

 	#.
 Click DOWNLOAD to download your Root CA